climopy-dev/climopy/docs/index.rst

 ClimPy
 ======

-This package is meant to help geophysical scientists complete a variety of analysis tasks.
+This package is meant to help climate scientists complete a variety of data analysis tasks.
-It provides handy functions for objective and statisical analysis methods, formulas for deriving physical quantities, and utilities for downloading data.
+It provides handy functions for objective and statistical analysis methods, deriving physical quantities, and downloading archived observational and model data.
 The Github page is `here <https://github.com/lukelbd/climpy>`__.

-Many atmospheric scientists may already have scripts for data analysis tasks lying around.
-But this is meant to be a standardized, user-friendly consolidation of these tasks.

 This is a work-in-progress -- currently, there is no formal release on PyPi.
 For the time being, you may install directly from Github using: